 Clause The General Conditions of Contract in the Standard Professional Services Contract (July 2009) make several references to the Contract Data for details that apply specifically to this tender.
 The Contract Data shall have precedence in the interpretation of any ambiguity or inconsistency between it and the General Conditions of Contract.
 Each item of data given below is cross-referenced to the clause in the General Conditions of Contract to which it mainly applies.
 The Employer is the KZN Department of Health.
 3.4 and 4.3.2 The authorised and designated representative of the Employer is the departmental project manager, details of whom are as indicated in the Notice and Invitation to Tender.
-1 The Project is for the provision of Construction Project Manager and Supervisor for the Develop and Construct New M2 Mortuary 1 The Period of Performance is from inception of this Contract until the Service Provider has completed all Deliverables in accordance with the Scope of Services listed in Section G of the bid document.
+1 The Project is for the provision of Professional Consultancy Services for the construction of a new M2 Forensic Mortuary in Vryheid, in the Zululand District 1 The Period of Performance is from inception of this Contract until the Service Provider has completed all Deliverables in accordance with the Scope of Services listed in Section G of the bid document.
 1 The Start Date is the date from which this contract is fully signed and accepted by the KZN Department of Health 3.4.1 Communications by facsimile is not permitted.
 3.5 The Services shall be executed in the Service Provider's own office and on the Project site as described in Section G. No portion of the work may be performed by a person employed by the State.
 No portion of the work may be sublet to any other person or persons without the prior written approval of the Employer.
-3.6 Omit the following: " within two (2) years of completion of the Service".
 3.12 Period of Performance shall be sub dividable in separate target dates according to the programme to be submitted in terms of SECTION G part 7 hereof.
 A Penalty amount of R500.00 per day will be applicable per target date, to a maximum equal to R50,000.00, after which the contract may be terminated.
 3.15.1 The programme shall be submitted within 14 days of the award of the contract.
 3.15.2 The Service Provider shall update the programme at intervals not exceeding 8 weeks.
 3.16 Time-based fees are not applicable to this appointment and therefore no adjustments for inflation are applicable.
 5.4.1 The Service Provider is required to provide professional indemnity cover as set out in the Professional Indemnity Schedule as per point 12 of Appendix B.